What is Trigeminal Neuralgia?

 1) Silicea terra:

 Silicea trigeminal neuralgia homeopathy remedy is indicated when patients describe pain like sharp intermittent that may feel like cutting or stabbing and sensation as if a splinter or sharp object is embedded in the skin.
 The neuralgic pain follows the pathway of the trigeminal nerve affecting the face.
 The pain is worse with exposure to cold air or drafts, cold and damp weather, and touch or movement of the face.
 Keeping the face covered and warm provides relief.
 Individuals who respond well to Silicea for TN often have a history of chronic or recurrent infections, such as sinusitis or otitis media.
-It is often indicated for individuals who are generally delicate, prone to infections, and have a slow healing process.
+It is often indicated for individuals who are generally delicate, prone to infections and have a slow healing process.

 2) Mezereum (Daphne Mezereum):